saumya1408/AI-Travel-Planner/README.md

 ---

 ## High-Level Overview
 The **Travel Itinerary Planner** leverages natural-language generation to craft personalised travel plans.

+> **Why did we build this?** Planning a trip often involves juggling dozens of browser tabs—from blog posts and Google Maps to restaurant reviews and subway schedules.
+We wanted a single hub that understands your preferences and instantly assembles a **logically ordered, culturally rich, and time-efficient** itinerary.
+By fusing a powerful LLM with real-time geo data, our tool acts as your always-on local guide—saving hours of research while uncovering hidden gems you might otherwise miss.
 Users specify:

 * Destination city or region
 * Trip duration (½-day, 1-day, multi-day)